TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 2. TikTok Brand Takeover ads

-A great example of a Brand Takeover ad is from Ora, achieving outstanding results such as 713% CTR.
+A great example of a Brand Takeover ad is from Ora, achieving outstanding results.

 3. TikTok TopView ads

-Below is an example of a TikTok TopView ad from Cibertec, which has garnered over 450,000 clicks.
+Below is an example of a TikTok TopView ad:

 Below is an example of TikTok’s branded hashtag ad from K18 Hair.